Transgender rights in the United States: Cases

+Drag shows

+On March 2, 2023, Tennessee governor Bill Lee signed the Adult Entertainment Act, which prohibits drag performances for children.
+This bill sparked outrage from the LGBT community.
+On June 3, 2023, a federal judge ruled that the law is unconstitutional.
+On July 18, 2024, a three judge panel on the Sixth Circuit reinstated the law by ruling that the plaintiffs had lacked the standing to sue.
+The ruling did not address whether the law was constitutional.

+The states of Florida, Montana, and Texas have also passed laws banning public drag performances.
+However, all three of these drag show bans were blocked by courts from taking effect.

 Education

 The Obama administration took the position that Title IX's prohibition on discrimination on the basis of "sex" encompasses discrimination on the basis of gender identity and gender expression.
 In 2016, the Fourth Circuit became the first Court of Appeals to agree with the administration on the scope of Title IX as applied to transgender students, in the case of Virginia high school student Gavin Grimm (G.G. v.
 Gloucester County School Board).
 The validity of the executive's position is being tested further in the federal courts.
 In 2017 the ACLU, representing Grimm, stated that they had stopped Grimm's "request for an immediate halt to the Gloucester County School Board's policy prohibiting him and other transgender students from using the common restrooms at school" but were "moving forward with his claim for damages and his demand to end the anti-trans policy permanently."
 Judge Allen of the U.S. District Court of the Eastern District of Virginia, in May 2018, ruled that Grimm's discrimination claim was valid based upon Title IX and the U.S. Constitution's equal protection clause.

-In 2014, Maryland Senate passed a bill that "bans discrimination based on sexual orientation and sexual identity but includes an exemption for religious organizations, private clubs and educational institutions.
+Executive Order 14190

+In 2025, after Donald Trump signed an executive order prohibiting federal agencies from recognizing transgender identity, the U.S. Department of Education told all employees to end all programs, contracts, and policies that "fail to affirm the reality of biological sex" by affirming transgender people.
+Another executive order titled "Ending Radical Indoctrination in K-12 Schooling" declares transgender ideas or concepts to be "anti-American" and "subversive", and directs law enforcement to criminally prosecute any teacher who "unlawfully facilitates" the social transition of a transgender minor.
+Listed examples of unlawful facilitation include psychiatric counseling by a school counselor, referring to the student using their preferred name and/or pronouns, referring to a student as "nonbinary", and allowing the student to use segregated facilities or participate on segregated sports teams differing from those of their assigned sex.
+The order directs that educators in violation of this law be prosecuted as having committed sexual exploitation of a minor, and/or practicing medicine without a license.
+Additionally, schools found in violation would have their federal funding revoked.
+The order conflicted with preexisting legal precedents, as federal courts had protected gender identity from discrimination in schooling, and the federal government had limited jurisdiction over curriculum.